-Arctic foxes are extremely well adapted to their habitat, from changing their coat to match the surroundings twice a year to hunting in deep snow.
+Arctic foxes are extremely well adapted to their habitat, from changing their coat to match the surroundings twice a year to hunt in deep snow.

 They have incredible hearing, aided by their wide, front-facing ears, which allow them to locate the precise position of their prey beneath the snow.
 When the Arctic fox hears its next meal under the snowpack, it leaps into the air and pounces, breaking through the layer of snow right onto the prey beneath.